GoogleCloudPlatform/ai-platform-samples/quickstart/README.md

 ## Overview

+If this is your first time using [AI Platform](https://cloud.google.com/ml-engine/docs/), we suggest you take a look at the [Introduction to AI Platform](https://cloud.google.com/ml-engine/docs/technical-overview) docs to have an understanding of the platform.

 In this short tutorial, we will go over the basic steps for training a model on AI Platform and using it for making predictions.
 We highly recommend that you go through this tutorial carefully as it illustrates many important steps which